kivy/kivy/doc/sources/gsoc.rst

     We have a lot of ideas around the graphics pipeline:
       - Merging instructions
       - VBOs to reduce GL calls
-      - helpers to create shaders dynamically according to the current vertex format
+      - Helpers to create shaders dynamically according to the current vertex format
-      - improving 3D support.
+      - Improving 3D support.
-      - add Bounding-Box calculation / selection on the tree only if requested
+      - Add Bounding-Box calculation / selection on the tree only if requested
       - Unit tests to quantify the amount of improvements achieved.
   Reference:
       http://kivy.org/docs/api-kivy.graphics.html